A patient sits inside Ohio's Cleveland State Mental Hospital in 1946.Mary Delaney Cooke/Corbis via Getty Images

 "The degree of civilization in a society," goes Russian novelist Fyodor Dostoyevsky's immortal phrase, "can be judged by entering its prisons."
 But perhaps that phrase also applies to another class of institutions meant to house those deemed unfit for society: mental asylums.

-Starting in the 18th and 19th century, mental asylums began to emerge in Europe and the United States as places to care for the mentally ill.
-"Care" is perhaps not the right word, as these early asylums used chains, straightjackets, and isolation to keep their patients in check.
+Starting in the 18th and 19th centuries, mental asylums emerged in Europe and the United States as places where the mentally ill could receive care.
+But "care" is perhaps not the right word, as early insane asylums often used chains, straitjackets, and isolation to keep their patients in check.

-In the reform-minded 19th-century, this began to change as attitudes about mental health shifted.
-Well-to-do reformers gave money to build palatial asylums and patients were treated more humanely.
+During the reform-minded 19th century, these practices eventually began to change as attitudes about mental health shifted.
+Well-to-do reformers gave money to build palatial asylums and patients were treated more humanely there.
 But this period was brief.
-As asylums became overcrowded, patients were increasingly mistreated.
+As mental asylums became overcrowded, patients were increasingly mistreated by staff members.

-In the 20th century, the mentally ill were sent to asylums simply to keep them away from the general population.
-There, new techniques like electroshock therapy, lobotomies, and drugs became the norm.
+By the 20th century, the mentally ill were often sent to insane asylums simply to keep them away from the general population.
+There, new techniques like electroshock therapy and lobotomies became the norm.

 All in all, the history of mental asylums is a harrowing one.
-Above, look through photos of asylums and patients through the ages and, below, see how asylums have changed over time.
+Above, look through some of the most shocking photos of asylums and their patients through the ages, and, below, see how these institutions changed over time.

 Public DomainAn etching of a ward at Bethlem Royal Hospital by William Hogarth.
 1735.

 Bethlem was an outlier, however.
 Most people who were mentally ill at the time were cared for by their families.
-If they didn't have a family, the Science Museum U.K. reports that they would be forced into destitution.
+If they didn't have a family, the Science Museum in the U.K. reports that they would often be forced into destitution.

 By the start of the 18th century, more mental asylums had emerged.
-The rich could send their mentally ill relatives to private institutions but the poor had to rely on publicly-funded asylums.
-These asylums relied on restraints to "treat" their patients, which fostered an often violent atmosphere.
+The rich could send their mentally ill relatives to private institutions, but the poor had to rely on publicly-funded asylums.
+These asylums often relied on restraints to "treat" their patients, which fostered a violent atmosphere.

-"In pauper asylums we see chains and strait-waistcoats, three or four half-naked creatures thrust into a chamber filled with straw, to exasperate each other with their clamour and attempts at violence; or else gibbering in idleness or moping in solitude," social reformer Harriet Martineau observed of the conditions in mental asylums, according to Science Museum U.K.
+"In pauper asylums we see chains and strait-waistcoats, three or four half-naked creatures thrust into a chamber filled with straw, to exasperate each other with their clamour and attempts at violence; or else gibbering in idleness or moping in solitude," social reformer Harriet Martineau said after visiting mental asylums, according to the Science Museum in the U.K.

-As New Scientist reports, the 19th-century saw a concerted effort to improve mental asylums.
-Palatial hospitals were built across the United States and Europe where patients were given "mortal treatment."
+As New Scientist reports, the 19th century saw a concerted effort to improve the conditions in mental asylums.
+Palatial hospitals were built across the United States and Europe, where patients were given "moral treatment."
 This meant a calm environment, fresh air, good food, and jobs.

 "In the bakehouse... are a company of patients, kneading their dough; and in the wash-house and laundry, many more, equally busy, who would be tearing their clothes to pieces if there was not the mangle to be turned," Martineau wrote approvingly after visiting the Hanwell Mental Asylum in 1834.

-That said, asylums in the 19th-century were hardly paradise.
-And they served an insidious purpose.
-As the Washington Post notes, theories about eugenics gave asylums leeway to keep the "feebleminded," "mental defectives," and "lunatics" away from the general population.
-And most never left.
+That said, asylums in the 19th century were hardly paradise.
+And they eventually served an insidious purpose.
+As the Washington Post notes, horrific theories about eugenics gave asylums leeway to keep the "feebleminded," "mental defectives," and "lunatics" away from the general population.
+And most patients never left their institutions.

 The Decline Of Mental Asylums

-New drugs aided mental asylums, which were teetering under ballooning costs, as they helped patients live normal lives.
-But people subjected to terrifying treatments like electroshock therapy and lobotomies were severely traumatized, as depicted in 20th century books like One Flew Over The Cuckoo's Nest by Ken Kesey (1962) The Bell Jar (1963) by Sylvia Plath.
+New drugs aided mental asylums — which were teetering under ballooning costs — as the medication helped patients live more normal and peaceful lives.
+But people who were subjected to terrifying treatments like rudimentary electroshock therapy and lobotomies were severely traumatized, as depicted in several 20th-century books like One Flew Over The Cuckoo's Nest by Ken Kesey (1962) and The Bell Jar by Sylvia Plath (1963).

-In the 1970s and 1980s, mental asylums began to shut down.
-There was no longer any financial support for them, and outpatient solutions like mental health care and medications had removed some need for longstanding asylums.
+In the 1970s and 1980s, most mental asylums began to shut down.
+There was no longer any widespread financial support for them, and outpatient solutions like medications and modernizing mental health care had removed some need for longstanding asylums.
 Many patients, however, were simply released into their communities without much of a safety net.

-This has left a swath of abandoned mental asylums across the country.
-They stand as eerie reminders of a time when people were thrown in padded rooms, restrained to their beds, or subjected to electroshock therapy.
+This has left a swath of abandoned insane asylums across the U.S. They stand as eerie reminders of a time when people were thrown in padded rooms, restrained to their beds, or subjected to electroshock therapy.

 Let the harrowing photos above return you to a comparatively benighted era in psychiatric care — one that wasn't actually all that long ago.